vvh24/js-rag-demo/README.md

-# RAG Demo with LangChain, ChromaDB, and OpenAI
+# RAG Demo with LangChain and OpenAI

 This is a basic JavaScript implementation of a Retrieval-Augmented Generation (RAG) system using:

 - LangChain.js for orchestration
-- ChromaDB for vector storage
+- In-memory vector store for development simplicity
 - OpenAI API for embeddings and completions

 ## Project Structure